By Scott Berkun

-The three things that make it difficult are:
+The three challenges are:

 - Possessing the diverse skills needed not to suck.